EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-changing-personnel.md

 you by this point, so if you can't add any more information for whatever reason, you can just skip the rest of the questions.

+### Profile picture

+The script will also tell you this, but if you are reading this, you likely haven't ran the script yet.
+The profile picture for the person being added must follow two important rules:

+1) The image must have a name of firstnamelastname.(file_extension)
+    - For example: eilishannon.jpg for Eilis Hannon
+2) The image must be smaller than 200KB (large images severely slow down the site)

+If either of these are not met, a default profile picture will be used instead.

+#### Making images smaller

+If the image is too large, I recommend using a `.jpg` or `.webp` format and possibly consider using a compression tool (there are plenty of these available online).

 ## Editing the json file directly

 As mentioned, the json file you want is in the `assets/data` directory,